 Domain: It is common for website today to have multiple domains.
 It is a common to have a site accessible the root domain and also with the

 www subdomain.
-In this case theses are still the same resource.
+In this case these two URLs are still referencing the same resource.

 Path: Two paths can return the same page.
 For example it is common to have a resource with a path with and ending slash (